Once upon a time... lived the Schlumpf family

 But a crisis at the Schlumpf factory in 1976 thwarted his project and in an attempt to escape pursuit the two brothers took refuge in Basel.
 The "Schlumpf affair" lasted until 1979 and the collection went on sale the following year.

 Purchased by the National Car Museum Association, the museum opened its doors in 1982.
-Renovated and modernised in 2000, it was renamed the Cité de l'Automobile in 2006.
+It was renovated and modernised in 2000 and then again in 2006.

 You cannot fail to be moved by the monumental entrance to the museum.
 Before you, an imposing wood, glass and steel door is decorated with cars suspended several metres above for an immediate ‘wow’ factor.